-Below you fill find handouts, presentation slides, and other materials from presenters from this fall’s conference.
+Below you will find handouts, presentation slides, and other materials from presenters from our 2017 fall conference.
 Thank you to our presenters for sharing these valuable resources with us!
 Continue to check back frequently as we hope to add more materials soon!

 Expectation + Reality = Reflection + Adaptation: Teacher Training in Cambodia